position-pal/Documentation/content/docs/2-domain-analysis/2-business-requirements.md

     - **Actor**: Group member
     - **Description**: The user views the path of a group member on a journey or in SOS mode.
     - **Preconditions**:
-      - The user is logged and is part of the group they want to view the path of a group member;
+      - The user is logged and is part of the group they want to view the path of a tracked group member;
     - **Main Scenario**:
       1. The user selects the group they want to view the path of a group member;
       2. The user selects the group member they want to view the path of;
       3. The user views the path of the selected group member on a map.
     - **Postcondition**: The user has viewed the path of the selected group member.

 ### Chat management